TomKellyGenetics/graphsim/README.md

 ## Citation

-To cite the slipt package in publications use:
+To cite the graphsim package in publications use:

   S. Thomas Kelly and Michael A. Black (2018). graphsim: Simulate Expression data from iGraph networks R package version 0.1.0. https://github.com/TomKellyGenetics/vioplot doi:10.5281/zenodo.1313986